VirdocsSoftware/django-compressor/README.rst

 compression.

-When your application is not in DEBUG mode compress will render a single tag for each compressed set that links to a contactenated and minified version of the asset.
+When your application is not in DEBUG mode compress will render a single tag for each compressed set that links to a concatenated and minified version of the asset.

 Deploying Compress Applications